kythyria/rp-digimon-rainwings/organised-notes.md

 Basically a mon jacks in and the relevant functions are borrowed by the artifact.
 This process works even if the mon has a tamer, or is a spirit tamer in digimon form.

+## Digivices
+Facilitates the bond between tamer and digimon.
+Humans *can* make these, but most are created by the Gennais.
+Quite different processes are employed in each case, but the result is largely similar.

+The designers of digivices have heard of convergence and dismissed the concept: digivices are quite specialised, so it's not worth the R&D to make them be general-purpose handheld computers.
+It's more effective to give the digivice a way to interface with one, such as bluetooth.

+That said, sometimes a digivice *can* detect the distance and direction to a significant object, or report on the time until some significant event, but this can hardly be relied upon.
+Probably this functionality is invoked by a Gennai somehow.

+Calculations show that it would not be hard to design a digivice that can contain the linked digimon, v-pet style.
+It is also verified to be extremely hard to separate a tamer or mon from the digivice and keep them separate; quite aside from this being less effective than one may like, somehow they find a way to retrieve it.

 ## Livestock
 It's not *just* a mon-eat-mon world out there; there are simple plants and animals that produce food and other materials, but which also don't rise to the level of being even a feral digimon.